The market demand for steel products with high added value has been growing over the years.

 The Stainless steel has Nickel composition and its price fluctuates very frequently, so the business requirement here is to keep the material price to be entered manually.

 Disclaimer: This document explains variant configuration basics and how it is being applied in the steel industry, the content of the document has been captured from the existing sources and presented here to explain the application of VC.
-To make the process more elaborative screenshots have been presented in this document and may vary in case of actual scenario.
+To make the process more elaborative screenshots have been presented in this document and may vary in case of real time business scenario.